 A self proclaimed hater of the term ‘fine art photography’ he has countered with the term ‘crap on a bagel’.

-After a successfully navigating the demands of grade school (High Mount School, Go Trojans!) and High school (What the hell is a Maroon?)
-Dennis attended Belleville Area College, prior to completion of his BS degree focusing in Aquatic Ecology at the University of Illinois (Bring back the Chief!).
-Following his B.S., Dennis pursued graduate studies at Illinois State, studying environmental toxicology under Dr. Jack Ward.
-Unfortunately the tragic and unpredicted passing of Dr. Ward nudged Dennis into the real world of environmental remediation contracting, where after 33 years he still resides.
+After a successfully navigating the demands of grade school (High Mount School, Go Trojans!) and High School (What the hell is a Maroon?)
+I attended Belleville Area College, prior to completion of my degree in Aquatic Ecology at the University of Illinois.
+Following my B.S., I pursued graduate studies at Illinois State, studying environmental toxicology under Dr. Jack Ward.
+Unfortunately, the tragic passing of Dr. Ward nudged me into the real world of environmental contracting, where after 38 years I still reside.

-Throughout this time, and for over 45 years, Dennis has been captivated by photography as both a hobby and an art form.
-Unable to fully engage in photography due to his career, the advent of digital photography, and the creative freedoms it allows, created a rebirth of his passion for the art.
+For over 50 years, I have loved photography as an art form.
+The advent of digital photography, and the creative freedoms it allows, created a rebirth of my passion.

-Dennis finds the term ‘Fine Art Photography’ as ridiculously pretentious and he would love to see it go away.
+I struggle with the term ‘Fine Art Photography’ in that if feels ridiculously pretentious.
 The term simply defines a photograph that a person hangs in their personal space because they like it.
 It captures a visual image that captivates your thoughts, imagination or provides a visual escape.
-It’s no more ‘fine art’ than a Cheryl Tiegs poster was to a teenage boy in 1977.
-The only thing ‘Fine Art Photographer’ conveys that is of any worth, is clarifying that ‘Fine Art Photographers’ don’t do weddings.
+It’s no more ‘fine art’ than a Cheryl Tiegs poster was to a teenage boy in 1970s.
+In my opinion, the only thing ‘Fine Art Photographer’ conveys that is of any worth, is clarifying that ‘Fine Art Photographers’ don’t do weddings.

-Dennis is surrounded by his wife Marilyn, daughters Allison and Samantha, and stepson Grayson.
+I’m surrounded by my wife Marilyn, daughters Allison and her husband John, Samantha and her soon to be husband Turner, and stepson Grayson with his husband Bobbie.
 Each is a source of inspiration.
-He’s a dog person.